pubannotation/pubannotation/docs/submit-annotation.md

 }
 {% endhighlight %}

-Note (again) that the value of "div_id" is an integer value (without quotes around it).
+Note (again) that the value of "divid" is an integer value (without quotes around it).

 ### 2. POSTing annotations without specification of div